 In all cases the ball is awarded at the position, as determined by the referee, where the ball left the playing surface.
-If awarded to the defensive team, the referee may award the ball to the goalie in his crease area if closer.
+If awarded to the defensive team, the referee may award the ball to the goalkeeper in the crease area if closer.